George Steinbrenner: In the media

+Steinbrenner poked fun at himself in the media.
+His frequent firings and rehirings of manager Billy Martin were lampooned in a '70s Miller Lite beer commercial in which Steinbrenner tells Martin "You're fired!" to which Martin replies "Oh, no, not again!"
+After one of Martin's real-life rehirings, the commercial was resurrected, only with Steinbrenner's line redubbed to say "You're hired!"
+The two commercials would sometimes alternate depending on Martin's status with the team.
 In The Simpsons episode "Homer at the Bat", Mr. Burns fires Don Mattingly for refusing to shave sideburns only Burns could see.
 It is often assumed that this was a parody of an argument Steinbrenner and Mattingly had in real life regarding Mattingly's hair length.
 However, the episode was actually recorded a year before the suspension occurred, and was nothing more than a coincidence.
 As Mattingly walks off the baseball field, he states, "I still like him [Burns] better than Steinbrenner."